Jovan Hadžić: Work

-Serbian Civil Code 1844, work of Jovan Hadžić: Hadžić's literary and scientific work is extensive.
+Hadžić's literary and scientific work is extensive.
 Apart from law, he also dealt with poetry, translation, history, and philology.
 Jovan Hadzić was a student of Lukijan Musicki and his successor.
 As a poet, he is at the crossroads of the old classicism of Lukijan Mušicki towards newer poetic aspirations whose stimuli came from German literature and our folk poetry.
 Following the example of his teacher, Hadžić wrote an ode to the glory of prominent contemporaries, patriotic, didactic songs, and showed great interest in political and epic poetry.
 In his political songs, there is a sense of appropriate, public, current, so that the songs get a distinctly personal tone.
 Since he was an active participant in the political scene, he speaks about everything openly and engaged.
 His famous epic poem written in hexameter is The First Crossing of Black George from Serbia to Srem.
-Karadjordje is also the subject of his main historiographical work, The Serbian Uprising, under Black George (1862).
+Karadjordje is also the subject of his main historiographical work, The Serbian Uprising under Black George (1862).

 Jovan Hadžić also worked as a translator.
 He translated works of the ancient and modern classical tradition: Homer, Virgil, Horace, Friedrich Schiller, Goethe, and many others.
-He translated parts from the Iliad in the ten, and he translated Horace's "Poetic Art" in two meters, in parallel, in the meter of the original, and in the epic ten.
+He translated parts from the Iliad in the ten, and he translated Horace's Poetic Art in two meters, in parallel, in the meter of the original, and in the epic ten.
 It is from this that we see that his interest was diverse and versatile.

-Hadzic was the editor of the first Serbian Civil Code, which was passed in 1844, and with him, he compiled several accompanying laws and legal acts.
+Hadžić was the editor of the first Serbian Civil Code, which was passed in 1844, and with him, he compiled several accompanying laws and legal acts.